Bleala/Vdirsyncer-DOCKERIZED/README.md

 Vdirsyncer - sync calendars and addressbooks between servers and the local filesystem.
 DOCKERIZED!

 ## About Vdirsyncer
+**New in `2.4.1`:** A Vdirsyncer autoupdate function has been added! :) If you set `AUTOUPDATE` to `true` then `Vdirsyncer` will update itself including all dependencies at container startup.

+Also you are not able to set your own `UID` and `GID` anymore and the default value for both is `1000`!
+I have done this, to drop the root and sudo privileges completely.
+You should use a docker volume and just mount the `config` file into the container, [check out the docker-compose.yml](https://github.com/Bleala/Vdirsyncer-DOCKERIZED/blob/main/docker-compose.yml "docker-compose.yml"), or when using bind mounts make sure that the folder is readable and writable!

+I will no longer push the `linux/arm/v7` docker image to the registry, because almost no one used this one.

 **New in `2.3.0`:** In Version `2.3.0` there are some improvements.
-The Container does not run as root, it has a dedicated user called *Vdirsyncer* and you are able to set your own `UID` and `GID`, so that the files are accessible to other users, if you use bind mounts instead of docker volumes.
+The Container does not run as root anymore, it has a dedicated user called *Vdirsyncer*.

 **Disclaimer:** I am just the maintainer of this docker container, i did not write the software.
 Visit the [Official Github Repository](https://github.com/pimutils/vdirsyncer "Vdirsyncer Github Repository") to thank the author(s)! :)

 **Note:** With Version 2.3.0 the default `USER`, `UID` and `GID` changed!
-This should not be a problem, because the container does execute `chown` and `chmod` at startup, but if there is a problem, you have a hint where to look for a solution. :)

 Vdirsyncer is a command-line tool for synchronizing calendars and addressbooks between a variety of servers and the local filesystem.
 The most popular usecase is to synchronize a server with a local folder and use a set of other programs to change the local events and contacts.
 Vdirsyncer can then synchronize those changes back to the server.